noodldocs/noodldocs.github.io/2.3/guides/javascript.md

 ## Using script nodes

 Connecting to the the inputs and outputs, the **Script** nodes can be used as any other nodes in Noodl.
 As an example, the Random Generator **Script** node has been combined with a simple UI to control the inputs.
 The output of the random generator is used to move a circle on the screen and trigger state changes.
-We have also copy/pasted the **Script** node and use it two times.
+We have also copy & pasted the **Script** node and use it two times.
 This works great, but remember that the Javascript code is cloned if you are using an inline source so changing the code in one **Script** node does not affect the other.
-Hence, it's often a good idea to encapsulate a reusable **Script** node in a Noodl component.
+It's often a good idea to encapsulate a reusable **Script** node in a Noodl component.

 <div class="ndl-images">
     <img src="/guides/javascript/random3.gif" class="ndl-image large"></img>